sherryrich/core-yoga/README.md

 * The Roboto font is the main font used throughout the whole website with Montserrat & Sans-Serif as the fallback fonts in case for any reason the font isn't being imported into the site correctly.
 Roboto font features friendly and open curves.

 ### Imagery
- *The large full width hero image on the homepage is designed with slow forward moving animation to catch the user's attention.
+* The large full width hero image on the homepage is designed with slow forward moving animation to catch the user's attention.

 ## Wireframes

-* To view all wireframes both Desktop & mobile [View All wireframes](https://github.com/sherryrich/core-yoga/blob/main/docs/wireframe_core_yoga_all.pdf)
+* To view all wireframes both Desktop & mobile [Click Here](https://github.com/sherryrich/core-yoga/blob/main/docs/wireframe_core_yoga_all.pdf)

 ![Preview](https://github.com/sherryrich/core-yoga/blob/main/docs/wireframe_homepage.PNG)